 The remediation measure proposed by the experts to prevent further spreading of pollution (limitation of the plume) was to erect an additional row of remediation wells, to feed the groundwater into the Danube and, as long-term protection for groundwater use by removing the contaminated groundwater, to adapt the existing activated carbon filter installations.

-The proposals of the team of experts were implemented in the first half of 2013 with great success: 2020. clean-up December operations around 12,2 million m groundwater removed 66.8 kg active ingredients in pesticides (almost 100% of the total pollutant load) from the groundwater (see diagram on page 38).
+The proposals of the team of experts were implemented in the first half of 2013 with great success: By December 2020, clean-up operations on around 12,2 million m3 groundwater removed 66.8 kg active ingredients in pesticides (almost 100% of the total pollutant load) from the groundwater (see diagram on page 38).